Discover hydrological data using the hddtools R package

 SEPA river level data

 The Scottish Environment Protection Agency (SEPA) manages river level data for hundreds of gauging stations in the UK.
-The catalogue of stations was derived from this list.
+The catalogue of stations was derived from a list that’s no longer available, but there’s an equivalent dataset of river levels from the SEPA.
 The time series of the last few days is available from the SEPA website and can be downloaded using the following function

 tsSEPA(), as in the example below.
 Plese note that this data is updated every 15 minutes and the code will always generate different plots.